 If you are already shooting tethered, you are probably using or have used these bright orange cables from a company called Tether Tools.
 Tether Tools was founded in 2008 and is pretty much considered the go-to supplier of tethering gear and accessories, which you can find on Amazon.

-Then while I was at the WPPI show in Las Vegas I stumbled upon a guy sitting in the corner of one of the camera store booths and he had this little blue gadget attached to the bottom of a camera with a wire sticking out.
+While I was at the WPPI show in Las Vegas I stumbled upon a guy sitting in the corner of one of the camera store booths and he had this little blue gadget attached to the bottom of a camera with a wire sticking out.
 I only noticed it because as I walked by he picked the camera up by the wire.

 The product is called TetherBLOCK.
 In short, TetherBLOCK allows you to work with thick, medium sized or even thin right angle USB cords.
 You run the cord through the TetherBLOCK and then screw the TetherBLOCK into your camera’s tripod socket and now you have a secure cable connection that won’t pull out or fall out and insures you that you’re not going to damage your camera’s data port.
 You can get one on Amazon here.